No. 24 The Jig Is Up!

 THE LITERARY PLAYGROUND

 Tom Clancy, Military Man

 Decently Downward: An appointment with John O’Hara

 Feminism for Men

-Melinda Beck, William Bengston, Joseph Ciardiello, Mark Dancey, Henrik Drescher, Michael Duffy, Mark S. Fisher, Mary Flatley, Patrick JB Flynn, Stuart Goldenberg, Brad Holland, David Johnson, Victor Juhasz, Lewis Koch, Stephen Kroninger, Zohar Lazar, David McLimans, P. S. Mueller, Chris Mullen, Alain Pilon, Jonathan Rosen, Laurie Rosenwald, David Sandlin, Katherine Streeter, Mark Wagner, and Michael Wolf.
+Melinda Beck, William Bengston, Joseph Ciardiello, Mark Dancey, Henrik Drescher, Michael Duffy, Mark S. Fisher, Mary Flatley, Patrick JB Flynn, Stuart Goldenberg, Brad Holland, David Johnson, Victor Juhasz, Lewis Koch, Stephen Kroninger, Zohar Lazar, David McLimans, P. S. Mueller, Chris Mullen, Alain Pilon, Jonathon Rosen, Laurie Rosenwald, David Sandlin, Katherine Streeter, Mark Wagner, and Michael Wolf.